fylgja/site/src/components/section.md

 ## Config

-Unlike other components.
-This component fully runs on the power of CSS.
+Unlike other components, this component fully runs on the power of CSS.
-And so has no mayor config options.
-Except for the theme default version.
+And has no mayor config options, except for the theme default version.

 ```scss
 $enable-section-theme: true !default;
 ```

-Which when enabled.
-Allows you to use the section with the theme color variable class.
+When enabled it allows you to use the section with the theme color variable class.

 ```html
 <div class="section -theme"></div>
 ```

-Which sets the background color to the `$color-theme` value.
-And sets the color to the `$color-on-theme` value.
+It sets the background color to the `$color-theme` value, and sets the color to the `$color-on-theme` value.